+Supplemental Fees

+Services Fees

 Application Fee \$150

-Tutoring Session Policy
+Tutotoring Session Policy

-- In-person tutoring sessions can only be held on campus. - Any tutoring session held outside of campus will result in automatic termination of the student and the teacher. - Make-up sessions may be scheduled for cancelled sessions.
+- In-person tutoring sessions can only be held on campus.
+Any tutoring session held outside of campus will result in automatic termination of the student and the teacher. - Make-up sessions may be scheduled for cancelled sessions.
 The advance notice for cancellations is at least 24 hours.
 Any cancellation made with fewer than 24 hours or without any notice, the student will be charged for the full cost of the session. - Students must notify of cancellation within 24 hours of their scheduled meeting time.
 Students must notify both their instructor as well as their student representative.
 If the student fails to notify the appropriate parties within this time frame, the instructor will still be paid their normal rate and the student will not be refunded the cost of the session. - Teachers must notify of any cancellation within 24 hours of their scheduled meeting time.
-Teachers must notify both the student and the appropriate student representative.
-If the teacher fails to notify the appropriate parties within this time frame, the student shall not only receive credit for the session missed, but will also receive an additional free session for teacher's negligence at the school's expense. - Teachers will make up for time missed if they start the class late.
+Teachers must notify both the frame, the student shall not only receive credit for the session missed, but will also receive an additional free session for teacher's negligence at the school's expense. - Teachers will make up for time missed if they start the class late.
 Students will lose time if they arrive late.
 A session shall be considered cancelled if either student or teacher does not arrive after 15 minutes of the scheduled meeting time. - The make-up sessions must be scheduled with the administrator, not the instructor.
 The instructor/student must contact the Rep/Manager within 5-10 minutes if there's any attendance/technical issues occurring during the tutoring sessions.